symbol/symbol-docs/source/concepts/transaction.rst

 .. _transaction-types:

-There are different types of transactions.
+|codename| supports many different transaction types.
-For example, you can transfer :doc:`mosaics <mosaic>` between accounts, transfer or configure the ownership of accounts (including the use of :doc:`multisig <multisig-account>` rules), and more.
+For example, there are transactions to transfer :doc:`mosaics <mosaic>` between accounts, transfer or configure the ownership of accounts (including the use of :doc:`multisig <multisig-account>` rules), and more.

+The following transaction types are included in |codename| based networks by default:

 .. csv-table::
     :header:  "Id",  "Type", "Description"